-This week marks the first episode of Share Your Umbrella, a new podcast from First Financial Security that shares stories from entrepreneurs who are helping their communities through financial services.
+This week marks the first episode of Lead.
+Empower.
+Grow., a new podcast from First Financial Security that shares stories from entrepreneurs who are helping their communities through financial services.
 For each podcast episode, interesting parts of our conversation will be excerpted and featured for our blog.

 To begin, we spoke with Mark Biermann, a familiar speaker at our national events who had a meteoric rise to Executive Field Chairman with FFS.
 We spoke to him about his transition to insurance from the home building industry, the importance of positivity to his success, and how his quick response to the pandemic actually helped his business grow.

 See below for an excerpt of our conversation — you can listen to the full episode here.

 Mark, what did you do before joining FFS?
 Why did the FFS opportunity appeal to you?

 Bridget and I owned a home building, real estate, and land development company that started back in 1989.
 What happened in 2008 basically changed that whole business model.
 The profit margins went way down, and we had to make $10,000 a day to break even.

 Then, when we saw the FFS business model, when we saw the products, the living benefits, I’m thinking, “I watched so many people lose their homes when they became ill or injured — 80% of the time it was [due to] illness and injury, not losing your job.
 We have something here that can make sure people don’t lose their homes.”
 Those were our exact first thoughts that we had when we saw the FFS opportunity.

 What was appealing about these products?
 What made you think that this was a solution that could really help these families?